gruntwork-io/boilerplate/README.md

 ![Example Boilerplate real-time validation](./docs/bp-validation.png)

-Here's an example demonstating how to specify validations when defining your variables:
+Here's an example demonstrating how to specify validations when defining your variables:

 ```yaml
 variables: